Hydepwns/rex_termbox/README.md

 ## Distribution

-Building a standalone executable for applications using `:rrex_termbox` requires some special consideration due to the included NIF (Native Implemented Function) for the `termbox` C library.
+Building a standalone executable for applications using `:rrex_termbox` requires some special consideration due to the included C helper program (`termbox_port`) which needs to be packaged alongside your Elixir application.

-Standard Elixir tools like `escript` are **not** suitable because they do not correctly package the necessary shared object (`.so`) file located in the `priv/` directory.
+Standard Elixir tools like `escript` are **not** suitable because they do not correctly package the necessary helper executable located in the `priv/` directory after compilation.

 The recommended approach for creating distributable releases is to use **[Distillery](https://github.com/bitwalker/distillery)** or the built-in Elixir **[Releases](https://hexdocs.pm/mix/Mix.Tasks.Release.html)**.
-These tools are designed to handle NIFs correctly and will package your application along with the Erlang Runtime System (ERTS) and the compiled `termbox` NIF into a self-contained bundle.
+These tools are designed to handle external programs and assets correctly.
+They will package your application, the Erlang Runtime System (ERTS), and the compiled `termbox_port` helper into a self-contained bundle.

-Consult the documentation for Distillery or Elixir Releases for specific instructions on configuring your project for release builds.
+Consult the documentation for Distillery or Elixir Releases for specific instructions on configuring your project for release builds, ensuring the `priv/termbox_port` executable is included in the release package.